revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-43.Franz is asking to her junior to remove the duplicate values froma list.How she will be going to get rid of duplicate elements from a list?
+43. Franz is asking to her junior to remove the duplicate values from a list.
+How is she going to get rid of duplicate elements from a list?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- To remove duplicate elements/values from a list ,we can use the buitl-in function `set()`.The specify of `set()` method is it will return only the distinct elements.
+- To remove duplicate elements/values from a list, we can use the built-in function `set()`.The specification of `set()` method is, it will return only the distinct elements.

 ```python
 duplicate_values = [1,1,2,3,2,2,4,5,6,2,1]